Nancy Kassebaum: Foreign relations

-In 1981, Kassebaum became chair of the Senate Subcommittee on African Affairs, and entered the growing controversy surrounding the policy of apartheid — racial segregation and discrimination — in South Africa.
+In 1981, Kassebaum became chair of the Senate Subcommittee on African Affairs, and entered the growing controversy surrounding the policy of apartheid in South Africa.
 She issued a public call for President Reagan and other Republicans to toughen U.S. policy toward the white minority government in Pretoria.

-Although President Reagan condemned apartheid, he strongly opposed economic sanctions, despite growing pressure from Congress, including Kassebaum and senator Richard Lugar (R-IN), the chair of the Senate Foreign Relations Committee.
+Although President Reagan condemned apartheid, he strongly opposed economic sanctions in favor of a policy of "constructive engagement" despite growing pressure from Congress, including Kassebaum and Senator Richard Lugar (R-IN), the chair of the U.S. Senate Foreign Relations Committee.
 To break the impasse, the two senators joined key Democrats in supporting targeted sanctions against the South African government, setting specific anti-apartheid goals and conditions, including a demand that South Africa release African National Congress leader Nelson Mandela from prison.

-The bi-partisan legislation, the Comprehensive Anti-Apartheid Act of 1986, passed the House and Senate by overwhelming margins, but was then vetoed by President Reagan, forcing Kassebaum and Lugar into a major battle against the president and leadership of their own party.
-On September 29, 1986, the House voted 315-to-84 to override Reagan's veto.
-The Senate followed suit three days later, and, on a 78-to-21 vote, passed the bi-partisan sanctions bill into law.
+The bi-partisan Comprehensive Anti-Apartheid Act passed the House and Senate by overwhelming margins in 1986, but was then vetoed by President Reagan, forcing Kassebaum and Lugar into a battle against the president and leadership of their own party.
+On September 29, 1986, the House voted 315–84 to override Reagan's veto.
+The Senate followed suit three days later on a 78–21 vote, passing the bill into law.

-In March 1982, Kassebaum headed a U.S. delegation to observe national elections in El Salvador, where the U.S.-backed military junta was battling leftist guerrillas, while being unable to control human rights abuses by government forces and far-right paramilitary groups.
-The heavy turnout on Election Day convinced Kassebaum that the leftists lacked popular support.

-Kassebaum became a key member of bi-partisan efforts to support the Salvadoran government with economic and military aid, while pressuring the government on human rights, land reforms, and more effective steps to prevent a guerrilla victory.
-She repeatedly urged the Reagan administration to set a clear policy for a political solution to the civil war, while avoiding deeper U.S. military involvement in the region.
+In March 1982, Kassebaum headed a U.S. delegation to observe elections in El Salvador, where the U.S.-backed Revolutionary Government Junta military regime was battling leftist Farabundo Martí National Liberation Front guerrillas in a civil war, while being unable to control far-right paramilitary groups.
+The heavy turnout on Election Day convinced Kassebaum that the FMLN lacked popular support.
+Kassebaum became a key member of bi-partisan efforts to support the Salvadoran government with economic and military aid, while pressuring the government on human rights, land reforms, and more effective steps to prevent a FMLN victory.
+She repeatedly urged the Reagan administration to set a clear policy for a political solution to the civil war while avoiding deeper U.S. military involvement in the region.